intesso/defaults-clone/README.md

 # defaults-clone

-> Deep defaults based on [defaults-deep](https://github.com/jonschlinkert/defaults-deep) with [clone]()d arguments. for node.js and the browser with browserify.
+> Deep defaults based on [defaults-deep](https://github.com/jonschlinkert/defaults-deep) with cloned arguments using [clone-deep](https://github.com/jonschlinkert/clone-deep).

+> for node.js and the browser with browserify.

 # install